PERSOL HR DATA BANK in APAC

 Multiple Visit Visa (D2, D17)

-This type of visa is issued for one year/two years/five years, and within this year, visa holders are allowed to visit Indonesia as many times as they want with one limitation: each single visit must not exceed 60 days.
+This type of visa is issued for specific term (either of 60 days/180 days/one year/two years/five years), and within this term, visa holders are allowed to visit Indonesia as many times as they want with one limitation: each single visit must not exceed 60 days.
 Holders of such a visa must leave the country after 60 days before they may re-enter.

-- D2: Business, attend meetings, conduct purchases of goods
+- D2: Business, attend meetings, conclusion of agreements

 - D17: Conduct audits, production quality control, or inspection at company branches in Indonesia